hedgedoc/hedgedoc/CONTRIBUTING.md

 ### Do you want to work on translations?

-* If you want to improve a translation or add a new translation altogether, we handle those via [POEditor](poeditor).
+* If you want to improve a translation or add a new translation altogether, we handle those via [POEditor][poeditor].

 ## Certificate of Origin